Francisco Eissa Barroso

 Biography

-Frank is currently the PI in the AHRC-funded project, Trajectories of Reform in the Spanish World: Careering, Networks and Empire under the Early Bourbons (1700-1759).
-The project explores how the experience of different parts of the Spanish world contributed to the development of the new ‘professional’ administrative personnel of the Spanish monarchy under the early Bourbons and to the evolution of their attitudes and ideas about the structure of the empire.
+Frank was the PI in the AHRC-funded project, Trajectories of Reform in the Spanish World: Careering, Networks and Empire under the Early Bourbons (1700-1759).
+The project explored how the experience of staggered mobility across different parts of the Spanish world contributed to empire building, the development of the new ‘professional’ administrative personnel of the Spanish monarchy under the early Bourbons, and the evolution of attitudes and ideas about the structure of the empire.

 Qualifications